Amendments to Charges for Medical Records

 The Department is not authorized to enforce these charges.

-The previously listed charges, however, are subject to the following exceptions:
+The above charges, however, are subject to the following exceptions:

 (1) An insurer shall not be required to pay for copies of medical records required to validate medical services for which reimbursement is sought under an insurance contract, except as provided in: